 Now that you’ve read all the nitty-gritty details, you might find it useful to have a one-page guide on what kind of paint can be used on what kind of surface – lucky for you, I’ve made one just for you!
 Click below to get access to it!

 If you’ve got any other painting questions at all, please leave your questions in the comments!
-I’m also working on a FAQ page for painting furniture.

-Need more furniture painting help?
+Need more painting help?

 Click on any of the images or links below to get my opinion.
 (Which by no means is a professional opinion.
 I’ve only painted, oh, say 2.4 million pieces of furniture.
 Ok, that’s stretching it a bit.)